-The very idea of eventually serving customers in all fifty states and dozens of foreign countries would seem as likely a quarter century ago when Jake Reiss opened the Booksmith, as reading on telephones, buying books from websites, or having every copy on every shelf signed by the author.
+The very idea of eventually serving customers in all fifty states and dozens of foreign countries would seem as likely more than three decades when Jake Reiss opened the Booksmith, as reading on telephones, buying books from websites, or having every copy on every shelf signed by the author.

 There was not a Books-A-Million nor a Barnes and Noble in Birmingham on September 22, 1990, when The Highland Booksmith first saw the light of day, removing the stigma for Jake of being the only male member of his family for two generations not to serve some time as a bookseller.